mraflyhudaa/blog-assignment/README.md

 - View post detail page
 - Users page with Create, Read, Update, Delete and Search users
 - CSS is styled using Tailwind CSS
+- API by GoREST API
-- The app is deployed on Vercel(soon)
+- The app is deployed on Vercel

 ## Technologies Used